rahulkanagaraj786/ResilientDB-MCP/ARCHITECTURE.md

 ## Overview

 The ResilientDB MCP Server is a Model Context Protocol (MCP) implementation that provides a standardized interface for AI agents to interact with ResilientDB blockchain.
-It bridges the gap between MCP hosts (like Claude Desktop) and ResilientDB's backend services.
+The server integrates GraphQL for asset transactions and HTTP REST API for key-value operations.

 ## Architecture Diagram